RedskyAtech/sab-G/README.md

  ##  Screenshots

 ## App Functionality
-With SA app you can buy all your fresh vegetables, fruits  - with touch of your fingertips.
+With SABG app you can buy all your fresh vegetables, fruits  - with touch of your fingertips.
 1.login with gmail
 2.Location tracking
 3.Admin can add categories  of product